• About

 Uses for Tarator

-This tahini dressing is SO versatile.
-It goes well with a falafel sandwich, fresh vegetables and salads, fish, chicken, grilled meat, and even just as a dip for pita bread.
+This tahini dressing pairs well with falafel sandwiches, fresh vegetables and salads, fried cauliflower, fish, chicken, grilled meat, and even serves as a dip for pita bread.

 • tamiya egyptian fried falafel